sleepymurph/template_latex_article/README.md

 This document includes a macro that adds Git metadata to the document when it's not in `final` mode.

-Ubuntu dependencies: `apt install git`

-How it works:
+How it works with this build system:

 1. The Makefile runs scripts that query Git and write metadata to various .tex and .txt files
 2. A TeX macro, `\documenthistory`, reads the generated files and inserts the info into the LaTeX document.